saikirankoppu/UDP_JAVA/README.md

 # UDP_JAVA

+Developed an overlay based solution that allows nodes to search for contents among each other through UDP.
-I have done coding in Java
+Implementation was done in Java and was tested in PlanetLab overlay network.

 *In UDP_JAVA
 there are UDP file Rcmd(client) and Rcmdd(server)